standardconnect/xls-37d/proposal/DRAFT.md

 # 2. Considerations

-In order for this standard to sustain for next 10 years, the size of the parameters need to be considered to ensure compatibility and extensibity.

 ### 2.1 Bit Allocations

+To future-proof these identifiers for at least the next decade, the parameters and their size needs to be considered to ensure compatibility and extensibility.
-For each input value, the max bit allocation is considered and the maximum upperbound limit is tabulated.
+For each input value, the maximum bit allocation is considered and the upperbound limit is tabulated.

 #### Table 2-1.
 CTIM Allocation Limits